dawsh2/ADMF-PC/feature-fix-disruptive.md

 Complete replacement of the current feature inference system with a **validation-first, deterministic approach**.
 This design eliminates all guesswork, provides strict validation, and purges legacy patterns to prevent new developers from falling into bad habits.

+### Key Improvements Beyond Features

+1. **Dynamic Discovery with Strict Validation**: Strategies can dynamically discover their feature requirements based on parameters, but validation remains strict and deterministic.

+2. **Structured Event Routing**: Replace string-based strategy IDs with structured signal events and subscription descriptors to eliminate fragile string matching throughout the system.

 ## Core Principles

 ### 1. **Deterministic Feature Naming** - No Guessing